-Like the ombudsman in the BBSAL case, I don't think the fact the publications, (other than the 2009 and 2012 Thematic Review Reports), post-date the events that took place in relation to Mr N's complaint, mean that the examples of good practice they provide weren't good practice at the time of the relevant events.
+Like the ombudsman in the BBSAL case, I don't think the fact some of the publications I'm discussing here, post-date the events that took place in relation to Mr H's complaint, mean that the examples of good practice they provide weren't good practice at the time of the relevant events.
 Although the later publications were published after the events subject to this complaint, the Principles that underpin them existed throughout, as did the obligation to act in accordance with the Principles.

 It's also clear from the text of the 2009 and 2012 reports (and the "Dear CEO" letter in 2014) that the regulator expected SIPP operators to have incorporated the recommended good practices into the conduct of their business already.
 So, whilst the regulators' comments suggest some industry participants' understanding of how the good practice standards shaped what was expected of SIPP operators changed over time, it's clear the standards themselves hadn't changed.